Volcanism I: Sources and Composition of Magma

 - The melting curve for peridotite (below).
 The melting curve shows the boundary of temperature and pressure beyond which peridotite melts.

 How do magmas form?
 Three factors influence melting point:

 - Temperature.
 All other things being equal, every mineral has a distinct melting point.
 In the mantle, heat is brought upward by convection.
 As hot rocks convect upward they transfer heat to cooler rocks lying above them, which may melt.

 - Pressure: All other things being equal, the greater the pressure, the less likely materials are to melt.
 (This explains why the asthenosphere is limited to a shallow region of the mantle and the inner core is solid despite being hotter than the liquid outer core.)
 When rocks experience decompression without losing their heat, they can experience decompression melting.
 Consider the fate of hot rocks rising through the mantle from a hot spot.

 - Volatile substances: Generally, the addition of substances like water or CO2 to a mineral lowers its melting point.
-In this case, the shape of the melting curve for peridotite changes.
+When this happens to peridotite, the shape of its melting curve actually changes.

 Where does magma form on Earth?

 - Mid-ocean ridges: Rising rocks in mantle convection cell bring heat near the surface, transfering heat to overlying rocks.
 At the same time, the hot rising mantle rocks experience decompression melting.
 The motion of lithospheric plates away from the mid-oceanic ridge further diminishes pressure yielding more melting.

 - Mantle plumes: Those enigmatic localized upwellings of hot mantle rock from hot spots very deep in the mantle, expressed on the surface as hot spots.
 As in mid-ocean ridges, hot spot rocks transfer heat to overlying rocks and experience decompression as they come up.